-- Though there are massive amount published outgassing rate data for most commonly used metallic and dielectric materials, these data should be taken with caution. - In most accelerators, specialty materials (insulators, RF absorbing tiles, etc.) are used at unusual conditions.
+- Though there are massive amount published outgassing rate data for most commonly used metallic and dielectric materials, these data should be taken with caution, as the outgassing rates are highly sensitive multiple parameters, such as material preparations, surface texture, alloy grain size, etc. - In most accelerators, specialty materials (insulators, RF absorbing tiles, etc.) are used at unusual conditions.